 Having said that, data management is still very important to the success of your organization.
-The Disciplined Agile framework promotes a pragmatic, streamlined approach to data management that fits into the rest of your IT processes – we need to optimize the entire workflow, not sub-optimize our data management strategy.
+The Disciplined Agile (DA) toolkit promotes a pragmatic, streamlined approach to data management that fits into the rest of your IT processes – we need to optimize the entire workflow, not sub-optimize our data management strategy.
 We need to support the overall needs of our organization, producing real value for our stakeholders.
 Disciplined agile data management does this in an evolutionary and collaborative manner, via concrete data management strategies that provide the right data at the right time to the right people.

 There are several reasons why a disciplined agile approach data management is important:

 - Data is the lifeblood of your organization.
 Without data, or more accurately information, you quickly find that you cannot run your business.
 Having said that, data is only one part of the overall picture.
 Yes, blood is important but so is your skeleton, your muscles, your organs, and many other body parts.
 We need to optimize the whole organizational body, not just the “data blood.”